Past screening

 Runa Simi (the original name for the Quechua language) follows Fernando’s travails as he steps out of his comfort zone to fight for his dream – to see a Quechua-speaking Simba on screen.

-Followed by a Q&A with director Augusto Zegarra.
+Followed by a Q&A between director Augusto Zegarra and documentary journalist Carol Nahra.

 This screening will be Open Captioned and a British Sign Language interpreter will be visible on stage throughout the Q&A.